 • If the student is working on a longer and more technical piece you may want to choose your piece sooner.

 • Please pace appropriately.
 If you’re not seeing progress week after week, be sure to talk with the student about increasing practicing.
 If there is no increase to practice time, you may need to choose something more simple for them.
+Please be in communication with me about this, I have some tricks to do this. :)

-• NOTE: Please keep in mind that your student will most likely be absent between now and the recital.
+• NOTE: Please keep in mind that you or your student will most likely be absent between now and the recital.
 Please work this into your planning process.
 Always leave wiggle room for unexpected absences.
 Keep track of how many lessons are between now and the recital so you are on track.

 • Continue to do “practice performances” throughout the process to accurately gauge progress.